-Responsible for, among other things:

-- Appointing, compensating, evaluating, and overseeing a firm to serve as the independent registered public accounting firm to audit our consolidated financial statements; - · Ensuring the independence of the independent registered public accounting firm; - · Discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results; - Establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - · Considering the adequacy of our internal controls and internal audit function; - · Reviewing significant existing and emerging cybersecurity risks, including material cybersecurity incidents, the impact on us and our stockholders of any significant cybersecurity incident and any disclosure obligations arising from any such incidents; - · Monitoring and reviewing legal, regulatory, and administrative compliance to the extent affecting our financial results; - Reviewing our Code of Conduct and any proposed waivers thereof, and recommending any changes or amendments to the Code of Conduct; - Reviewing, approving, ratifying or prohibiting material related party transactions: - · Determining and reviewing risk assessment guidelines and policies, including cybersecurity risks, financial risk exposure, and internal controls regarding information security; and - · Approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+Chair: Daphne Quimi Responsible for, among other things: Additional Committee Members Appointing, compensating, evaluating, and overseeing a firm to serve as the independent registered public accounting firm to audit our consolidated financial statements; Kimberly Blackwell, M.D.Cynthia Butitta Ensuring the independence of the independent registered public accounting firm; Alessandro Riva, M.D.
+Discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results; All members are deemed "independent" and financially literate under Establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; the applicable rules and regulations of the SEC and Considering the adequacy of our internal controls and internal audit function; Vasdaq.
+Cynthia Butitta qualifies as an "audit committee financial expert" within the Reviewing significant existing and emerging cybersecurity risks, includin material cybersecurity incidents, the impact on us and our stockholders of any significant cybersecurity incident and any disclosure obligations arising from any such incidents; meaning of SEC regulations.
+Monitoring and reviewing legal, regulatory, and administrative complianc to the extent affecting our financial results; Reviewing our Code of Conduct and any proposed waivers thereof, and recommending any changes or amendments to the Code of Conduct; Reviewing, approving, ratifying or prohibiting material related party transactions; Determining and reviewing risk assessment guidelines and policies, including cybersecurity risks, financial risk exposure, and internal contro regarding information security; and Approving or, as permitted, pre-approving all audit and non-audit service to be performed by the independent registered public accounting firm.